MicrosoftDocs/entra-docs/docs/identity-platform/apple-sso-plugin.md

 The end user sees the familiar experience and doesn't have to sign in again in each application.
 For example, instead of displaying the native account picker, the SSO plug-in adds SSO sessions to the web-based account picker experience.

 ## Upcoming changes to device identity key storage
 Announced in March 2024, Microsoft Entra ID will be moving away from Apple’s Keychain for storing device identity keys.
-Starting in Q3 2025, all new device registrations will use Apple’s Secure Enclave by default.
+Starting in Q3 2025, all new device registrations will use Apple’s Secure Enclave.
+There will be no opt-out of this storage location.

 Applications and MDM integrations that have a dependency on accessing Workplace Join keys via Keychain will need to start using MSAL and the Enterprise SSO plug-in to ensure compatibility with the Microsoft identity platform.

 ### Enable Secure Enclave based storage of device identity keys

-If you would like to enable Secure Enclave based storage of device identity keys before it becomes the default, you can add the following Extension Data attribute to your Apple devices’ MDM configuration profile.
+If you would like to enable Secure Enclave based storage of device identity keys before it becomes mandatory, you can add the following Extension Data attribute to your Apple devices’ MDM configuration profile.

 > [!NOTE]
 > For this flag to take effect, it must be applied to a new registration.
 It will not impact devices that have already been registered unless they re-register.